Try Hubstaff for 14 days

 Improved productivity - Employees reach more goals with a clear, structured timeframe for accomplishing tasks.
 Work schedules also make it easy to spot health issues and problems with employees turning up late.

 Guaranteed 24/7 staffing - Businesses that run around the clock can be confident that someone is always available to lend a helping hand.
-Without proper scheduling, this isn’t the case.
+Without clear work schedules, this isn’t the case.

 Effective payroll management - Work schedules are critical for handling payroll.
 Schedules also ensure you comply with FLSA record-keeping standards.

-Reduced stress - Keeping a set work schedule helps reduce stress for managers and employees alike.
-Schedules are also an effective way to recognize and reference past shift patterns to prepare for holidays and events in advance.
+Reduced stress - Keeping a set work schedule helps reduce stress for managers and employees.
+Work schedules are also an effective way to recognize and reference past shift patterns to prepare for holidays and events in advance.

-Your business will need to select the best fit based on industry and business needs.
+Your business must select the best fit based on industry and business needs.
 If your line of work allows, consider the positive effects of flexible scheduling.
 It could be the key factor to better work-life balance and retention.

 Get the full-featured Hubstaff trial free for 14 days.
 No credit card required.